Pushpendra54-DS/zomato-analysis/README.md

 **Option 1: View on GitHub**

+- Navigate to the `notebooks/` folder in this repository.
-- Click any notebook in the `notebooks/` folder to open it directly in your browser—no setup needed.
+- Click on any `.ipynb` notebook file to view it directly in your browser—no setup needed.

 **Option 2: Run Locally**